How to Get Someone Into Rehab: Guide for Family Members

 It’s never easy to send a family member to rehab.
-Staging an intervention and asking a loved one to enter treatment means that the individual either is unaware of a substance abuse problem or aware but has so far declined or neglected to seek treatment.
-The experience is typically stressful and emotional, but without treatment, an addicted person is very unlikely to be able to quit using the substance or function normally in society.
+Staging an intervention or asking a loved one to enter treatment means that the individual either is unaware of a substance misuse problem or aware but has so far declined or neglected to seek treatment.

 Most people who become addicted to a substance will either be unaware or in denial of their problem.
-Addiction tends to happen gradually, starting with substance abuse, or in the case of legal prescription drugs, long-term use.
-Even those following dosage instructions perfectly can become addicted to habit forming medications, though it’s less likely.
-Regular substance use will often lead to a tolerance, meaning that more and more of the substance will need to be taken in order to get the same effect.
+Addiction tends to happen gradually, starting with substance misuse, or in the case of legal prescription drugs, long-term use.
+Even those following dosage instructions perfectly can become addicted to habit-forming medications, though it’s less likely.
+Regular substance use will often lead to a tolerance, meaning that more and more of the substance is needed to get the same effect.

-As time goes on, it becomes more and more likely that dependence will develop.
-For most drugs and for alcohol, addiction comes in both physical and psychological forms.
-Physical addiction involves the changes that take place in the user’s body and mind in order to accommodate the frequent presence of a foreign substance.
-This aspect of addiction results in withdrawal symptoms when the intake of the drugs is significantly reduced or stops altogether.
-These symptoms are generally very unpleasant—so much so that the prospect of withdrawal can deter someone from trying to get clean – and they can even be dangerous.
+Chronic use make it more likely that dependence develops.
+Dependence involves the changes that take place in the individual’s body and brain in order to accommodate the frequent presence of a foreign substance.
+This results in withdrawal symptoms when the intake of the drug is significantly reduced or stops altogether.
+These symptoms can be very unpleasant—so much so that the prospect of withdrawal can deter some from seeking treatment—and dangerous.

 Luckily, there is a common procedure for confronting an addicted loved one and getting that person into a rehabilitation center.
 Addiction treatment centers will prepare for new arrivals in order to take them in as soon as they accept treatment.
 However, this means that anyone looking to send a reluctant family member to rehab will have to do some planning first.

 How to Get Someone Into Rehab: The Admissions Process